Integrate with Power BI Report Server

 Applies to: Configuration Manager (current branch)

-Starting in version 2002, you can integrate Power BI Report Server with Configuration Manager reporting.
+You can integrate Power BI Report Server with Configuration Manager reporting.
 This integration gives you modern visualization and better performance.
 It adds console support for Power BI reports similar to what already exists with SQL Server Reporting Services.

 Save Power BI Desktop report files (.PBIX) and deploy them to the Power BI Report Server.
 This process is similar as with SQL Server Reporting Services report files (.RDL).
 You can also launch the reports in the browser directly from the Configuration Manager console.